pl. mo′las or mo′la

 a fabric made by Panamanian Indians with designs cut through several layers, used for clothing, wall hangings, etc.

-A colorful fabric panel of Central American origin, sewn with a reverse-appliqué technique and used for decorative purposes, as on clothing or furniture or as a wall hanging.
+A colorful fabric panel of Central American origin that is sewn with a reverse-appliqué technique and is used for decorative purposes, as on clothing or furniture or as a wall hanging.